|Date of birth||April 27, 1836|

 She was greatly esteemed in the free state of Bulgaria, where she opened the first printing house in 1880, one year after her husband’s death.

-She lived in Ruščuk, where she helped numerous Serbian and Bulgarian intellectuals and political emigrants, including Nikola Pašić.
+She lived in Ruščuk, Bulgaria where she helped numerous Serbian and Bulgarian intellectuals and political emigrants, including Nikola Pašić.
 She was a collaborator in numerous Slavic societies.
 However, because she helped the opponents of the regime, the Bulgarian authorities confiscated a large part of her property, so she moved to Belgrade in 1890.
 Nevertheless, that did not end her political activism.

-She strove to have the writings of her husband published, so she and Z. Stojanova redacted the works of Ljuben Karavelov.
+She strove to have the writings of her husband published, so she and Z. Stojanova edited the works of Ljuben Karavelov.
 She also donated money for the monument in Sophia in honour of her husband.

 Joksimović, Veliša.
 Književnost požarevačkog kraja: od Gligorija Sinaita Mlađeg do Srboljuba Mitića.
 Požarevac: Grad Požarevac, 2014, pp. 173-175.